-At school, chances are your teachers directed your learning very closely – they set reading for you, told you what to include in your essays and provided example answers for upcoming exams.
+At school, your teachers directed your learning very closely – they set reading for you, told you what to include in your essays and provided example answers for upcoming exams.
 At university something completely different happens.
 Your lecturers do teach you, but much more emphasis is placed upon independent learning, where you decide what you read, how much you read and how you answer your essays and exams.

 While some people thrive in this new set up, for others it can be a bit of struggle to begin with and it takes longer to get used to it.

 Here I share my top five tips for a successful transition into university style learning.

 Keep a diary

 Even if you’ve never kept one before, this should be one of your first purchases when your student loan comes through.
 While not exactly exciting, your diary will become invaluable to you and will help you to make a good impression on your lecturers (which can only be a good thing, right?)
 Your diary will help you to remember your timetable, which you will receive in your first week.
 Make sure you write your lectures and seminars in your diary – don’t forget to include the time and location!

 Think of your seminars as appointments and use the same manners you would if you were unable to make an appointment with the doctor or dentist.
 If you cannot attend then offer your apologies by email.
 This is even more important for one-to-one appointments.

 As soon as you have an essay deadline get it in your diary.
 Work backwards from there so you can work out what you need to do each week (reading and making notes, planning, writing, editing etc).
 Remember to allow for some things to take longer than expected – this nearly always happens!
 Get into the habit of checking your diary each day so you don’t miss anything!